Skip to main content

 Troubleshooting

-Claude doesn't show MCP Servers connected
+Your AI client doesn't show MCP Servers connected

 • Check config file is saved correctly

-• Check Claude logs at ~/Library/Logs/Claude/
+• Check Claude Desktop logs at ~/Library/Logs/Claude/ (Claude Desktop only)

-• Restart Claude Desktop
+• Restart Claude Desktop completely

-• Verify WHMCS URL is correct
+• Verify WHMCS URL ends with /modules/addons/mx_mcp/mcp.php

-• Test API manually with curl command
+• Test the endpoint manually with curl: curl -H "Authorization: Bearer YOUR_TOKEN" https://your-whmcs.com/modules/addons/mx_mcp/mcp.php

 • Check addon is activated in WHMCS